trinidadCastro/windowsserverdocs.es-es/WindowsServerDocs/storage/storage-migration-service/overview.md

 - Windows Server 2012 R2 Essentials
 - Windows Server 2016 Essentials
 - Windows Server 2019 Essentials

-Nota: Windows Small Business Server y Windows Server Essentials son controladores de dominio.
-El servicio de migración de almacenamiento todavía no puede pasar de los controladores de dominio, pero puede inventariar y transferir archivos de ellos.

-Puede migrar los siguientes tipos de origen adicionales si el orquestador ejecuta Windows Server, versión 1903 o posterior, o si el orquestador está ejecutando una versión anterior de Windows Server con [KB4512534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) instalado:
+- Windows Storage Server 2008
+- Windows Storage Server 2008 R2
+- Windows Storage Server 2012
+- Windows Storage Server 2012 R2
+- Windows Storage Server 2016

+Note: Windows Small Business Server and Windows Server Essentials are domain controllers.
+Storage Migration Service can't yet cut over from domain controllers, but can inventory and transfer files from them.

+You can migrate the following additional source types if the orchestrator is running Windows Server, version 1903 or later, or if the orchestrator is running an earlier version of Windows Server with [KB4512534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) installed:

 - Clústeres de conmutación por error
-- Servidores Linux que usan Samba.
-Hemos probado lo siguiente:
+- Linux servers that use Samba.
+We've tested the following:
-    - 8 a 7
+    - CentOS 7
     - Debian GNU/Linux 8
-    - RedHat Enterprise Linux 7,6
+    - RedHat Enterprise Linux 7.6
     - SUSE Linux Enterprise Server (SLES) 11 SP4
-    - Ubuntu 16,04 LTS y 12.04.5 LTS
+    - Ubuntu 16.04 LTS and 12.04.5 LTS
-    - Samba 4,8, 4,7, 4,3, 4,2 y 3,6

-### <a name="requirements-for-destination-servers"></a>Requisitos para los servidores de destino

-El servidor de destino debe ejecutar uno de los siguientes sistemas operativos:
+    - Samba 4.8, 4.7, 4.3, 4.2, and 3.6

+### <a name="requirements-for-destination-servers"></a>Requirements for destination servers

+The destination server must run one of the following operating systems:

 - Windows Server, Canal semianual
 - Windows Server 2019